jdperos/ff7-decomp/README.md

 # specify an overlay and an offset in hex
 bin/str disks/us/MENU/SAVEMENU.MNU 12DF8

-# the program will now print on your terminal the FF7 string into readable ASCII
+# The program will print the decoded string to your terminal:
 Saving.
 Do not remove Memory card.
 ```